eugenewebdevs/about/README.md

 Topics Include:

-• Development in all web related arenas like web pages, mobile/native applications, and integrations
+• Development in all web related areas like web pages, mobile/native applications, and integrations

 • Web development languages such as Javascript, Python, Ruby, .NET, PHP, HTML and CSS